Duration

 Definition

 A measure of a bond’s price sensitivity to changes in interest rates, expressed in years.
-Duration approximates how much a bond’s price will change if interest rates change by a given amount.
-For each year of duration, a bond’s price will fall (or rise) roughly one percentage point for each one-percent-age-point increase (or decrease) in yield.
-Thus, a bond with a longer duration will perform worse when rates rise than a bond with a shorter duration; conversely, it will perform better when rates fall.
-Technically, duration is the weighted average term to maturity of the bond’s cash flows.
-Thus, it is shorter than maturity for coupon-bearing bonds, which make annual or semiannual payments throughout the life of the bond.
-Duration is an excellent approximation of price sensitivity when interest-rate changes are small, but it becomes less accurate when rate changes are large.
+Duration estimates how much a bond’s price will change for a given change in yields: for each year of duration, the bond’s price will rise or fall by roughly 1% for a one‑percentage‑point decrease or increase in yield.
+In technical terms, duration is the weighted average time to receive a bond’s cash flows, which is typically shorter than its maturity for coupon‑paying bonds.
+Duration is a useful approximation of price sensitivity when interest-rate changes are small, but becomes less precise when changes are large.